-Once home to former Confederate Commander, and University President, Robert E. Lee, the classical theme of the complex was established in 1824 with the oldest existing building, the temple-form Washington Hall, and has continued in a building program that extended over 150 years.
+The classical theme of the complex was established in 1824 with the oldest existing building, the temple-form Washington Hall, and has continued in a building program that has extended over 150 years.

-Today, the campus, and the Colonnade specifically, is undergoing a multi-phased, meticulous preservation of the historical building facades, rehabilitation of interior features, and overall infrastructure installations and upgrades.
+Recently the campus, and the Colonnade specifically, has undergone a multi-phased, meticulous preservation of the historical building facades, rehabilitation of interior features, and overall infrastructure installations and upgrades.
 Encompassing five buildings – Newcomb, Payne, Washington, Robinson and Tucker Halls – the Colonnade is the heart of Washington and Lee's campus.
-By preserving the original details that make it stunningly unique and undergoing the renovations necessary to provide students with a 21st century educational experience, Washington and Lee University has been successful in honoring the traditions of its past while fully embracing the promise of its future.
+By preserving the original details that make the University stunningly unique and having undergone the renovations necessary to provide students with a 21st century educational experience, Washington and Lee University has been successful in honoring the traditions of its past while fully embracing the promise of its future.

 Architects: Glave and Holmes Associates | Owner: Washington and Lee University | Location: Lexington, VA